15 common myths about ISAs that might hold you back from saving more

 Your £20,000 allowance refers to how much you are allowed to put into your ISA each tax year.
 It has no bearing on tax thresholds, it’s just the upper limit to the amount of cash you can add to your account from 6 April to 5 April of a given tax year.

 The second part here risks missing the point of stocks and shares ISAs entirely.
-They offer a way to invest so that you can keep your gains instead of worrying about exceeding the £6,000 CGT (capital gains tax) limit for 2023/24 and £3,000 limit in 2024/25.
+They offer a way to invest so that you can keep your gains instead of worrying about exceeding the £3,000 CGT (capital gains tax) limit for 2024/25..

 If you’re not investing in an ISA, you may end up with a lot of extra maths come year-end, and potentially, much more tax to pay.

-Those dividend and capital gains allowances that you’ve been used to are also on the cusp of changing.
+The dividend and capital gains allowances that we’ve been used to have been dramatically slashed over the past two years.

 6. Stocks and shares ISAs are for seasoned investors